Skip to main content

 • one post-resolution threshold for the workflow

-• the News data filter, which controls how subject geography is used when retrieving news articles before internal scoring
+• News geography bias, which controls how subject geography is used during News article retrieval

 The configuration is workflow-specific.
 Minerva currently separates: